Katherine Zappone

 Katherine Zappone (/zæˈpoʊn/; born 25 November 1953) is an American-Irish independent politician who served as Minister for Children and Youth Affairs from May 2016 to June 2020.
 She was a Teachta Dála (TD) for the Dublin South-West constituency from 2016 to 2020.
 She previously served as a Senator from 2011 to 2016, after being nominated by the Taoiseach.

-She was nominated by Taoiseach Enda Kenny to the 24th Seanad in 2011, having been recommended by Eamon Gilmore, the then leader of Fine Gael's coalition partners, the Labour Party.
+She was nominated by the Taoiseach Enda Kenny to the 24th Seanad in 2011, having been recommended by Eamon Gilmore, the then leader of Fine Gael's coalition partners, the Labour Party.
 With her Seanad nomination, she became the first openly lesbian member of the Oireachtas and the first member in a recognised same-sex relationship.

 She was elected to the Dáil for the Dublin South-West constituency at the 2016 general election, becoming the first openly lesbian TD and, by her own reckoning, the world's 32nd lesbian to be elected to a national parliament.
-In May 2016, after a delay in government formation, due to prolonged talks, Zappone became Ireland's first openly lesbian government Minister and the first Minister to have been openly gay at the time of appointment to cabinet, when Taoiseach Enda Kenny appointed her as the Minister for Children and Youth Affairs.
-She lost her seat at the general election of February 2020 and continued to serve as a minister until June 2020 on the election of a new government.
+In May 2016, after a delay in government formation, due to prolonged talks, Zappone became Ireland's first openly lesbian government minister and the first minister to have been openly gay at the time of appointment to cabinet, when Taoiseach Enda Kenny appointed her as the Minister for Children and Youth Affairs.
+She lost her seat at the 2020 general election and continued to serve as a minister until the formation of a new government in June 2020.

 Personal life

-Born in Seattle, Washington, in 1953, Zappone was educated at Boston College (PhD), The Catholic University of America (MA) and University College Dublin (MBA).
+Born in Seattle, Washington, in 1953, Zappone was educated at Boston College (PhD), the Catholic University of America (MA) and University College Dublin (MBA).
 She became an Irish citizen in 1995.
 She and her wife, Ann Louise Gilligan, founded An Cosán which supports individuals and communities to actively engage in the process of social change through transformative education.
 In Zappone and Gilligan v.
-Revenue Commissioners (2006), they unsuccessfully sought recognition in the High Court, for their Canadian marriage in Ireland.
+Revenue Commissioners (2006), they unsuccessfully sought recognition in the High Court for their Canadian marriage in Ireland.
 Zappone was a member of the Irish Human Rights Commission, chief executive of the National Women's Council of Ireland, and a lecturer in the fields of ethics, theology, and education at Trinity College Dublin.
 Though they were already married in Canada, Zappone proposed to Ann Louise Gilligan on air as the positive result in the same-sex marriage referendum became known.
 Gilligan died in June 2017.

+Zappone began a new relationship in 2021 with a South African woman named Jennifer, whom she met while living in the US.
+The couple later moved back to Ireland.